-Programmes No. of Sessions No. of Attendees

-Trading Practices and Business Conduct .
-8 899

-Momentum Investing 10 1,100

-Understanding Cyber Security 1 130

-Market Operations Education Programme 3 1,130

-Governance and Risk Management 1

-Initiatives Descriptions Performance/Outcome/Progress of the Initiatives Moving Forward Broker and Salesforce Competition Programme Competition campaign to reward participating brokers and their salesforce to increase new accounts acquisition and trading of shares and products listed on Bursa.
+Internetianes • s of engagement sessions that were also educational for our intermediaries, Programmes No. of Sessions No. of Atten especially Participating g Organisations (POs), Trading Participants (TPs), Clearing Participants (CPs), Trading Practices and Business Conduct 8 - 899 • • Participants (NTCPs), Authorised Depository Agents (ADAs) and Authorised Momentum Investing 10 1,100 s).
+The objective was to enhance the participants' awareness on key issues that Understanding Cyber Security - 1 - 130 are related to regulati ons, operations and the capital market.
+Market Operations Education Programme - 3 1,130 In the year under revi ew, we rolled out several interactive programmes to further raise awareness: Governance and Risk Management - 1 - - 138 Initiatives Descriptions Performance/Outcome/Progress of the Initiatives Moving Forward Broker and Salesforce Competition Programme Competition campaign to reward participating brokers and their salesforce to increase new accounts acquisition and trading of shares and products listed on Bursa.
 The year-long competition was completed in December 2023 and a total of 70 individuals and seven broker level winners will be awarded to the salesforce and brokers respectively.
 Dealer's Representatives (DRs) License Liberalisation Bursa extended the framework of DRs, allowing them to expand their scope of activities and roles beyond just dealing in securities.
 DRs who meet certain requirements can apply for additional licenses to engage in a variety of activities, such as investment advice, financial planning, restricted dealing in unit trusts and dealing in private retirement schemes.
 The new framework was approved by the SC and took effect on 14 April 2023.
 This framework will provide DRs greater flexibility to develop their careers and meet the evolving needs of investors.
 Educational Engagement Programmes We strive to elevate industry participants' knowledge on a variety of topics through engagement and briefing sessions.
 We also provide updates and raise awareness for the POs, ADAs, ADMs, TPs, CPs, TCPs, NTCPs, Brokers Associations, Remisiers Associations, the Dealer's Representatives of the POs, the Registered Representatives of the TPs, and the Securities Commission, on Market Operations' latest developments, initiatives and projects launched or implemented.
-Seven engagement and briefing sessions on the topics below were conducted for market participants through webinars: New Motivation &amp; Direction Looking Back the Future, A Personal Journey of Triumph and Turbulence in the Capital Markets The Explorer's Mindset The Fundamentals of Corporate Finance What is ETF and How to Invest In ETF? e-Invoice Investment Scams and How to Identify Investment Scams We will continue to identify and craft topics to share with market participants.
+Seven engagement and briefing sessions on the topics below were conducted for market participants through webinars: New Motivation & Direction Looking Back the Future, A Personal Journey of Triumph and Turbulence in the Capital Markets The Explorer's Mindset The Fundamentals of Corporate Finance What is ETF and How to Invest In ETF? e-Invoice Investment Scams and How to Identify Investment Scams We will contin and craft topic with market p cs to share